dzlab/dzlab.github.io/_posts/2018-11-13-audio-classification.md

 ### Data PreProcessing
 These audio files are uncompressed PCM 16 bit, 44.1 kHz, mono audio files which make just perfect for a classification based on spectrogram.
 We will be using the very handy python library [librosa](https://librosa.github.io/librosa/) to generate the spectrogram images from these audio files.
 Another option will be to use matplotlib [specgram()](https://matplotlib.org/gallery/images_contours_and_fields/specgram_demo.html).

-**Note** An alternative for using `spectrogram` images is generating Mel-frequency cepstral coefficients (MFCCs).
-Here is an example of training on MFCC for audio classification - [link](https://www.analyticsvidhya.com/blog/2017/08/audio-voice-processing-deep-learning/).
-Here is nice lecture about sound coding - [youtube](https://www.youtube.com/watch?v=a2hhMm4kMeo).

 The following snippet converts an audio into a spectrogram image:
 {% highlight python %}
 def plot_spectrogram(audio_path):